 If a verdict is rendered in favor of the decedent’s estate, damages will be awarded to the estate, and primarily distributed to the survivors.

 Wrongful death cases are lengthy and emotional, so it is especially important that you are represented by a law firm with the resources to thoroughly present your case.
-The Lawrence Law Group has handled many wrongful death cases, including claims arising out of car accidents, medical malpractice, workplace accidents, boating accidents, and nursing home negligence.
+The Lawrence Law Group has handled many wrongful death cases, including claims arising out of car accidents, workplace accidents, boating accidents, and nursing home negligence.

 If someone suspects that their loved one was a victim of wrongful death it is very important that they act quickly.
 While most injury claims have a four (4) year statute of limitations, the Florida Wrongful Death Act generally requires that a wrongful death claim be brought within two (2) years from the time of death.